 How can you make an angle of 60 degrees by folding a sheet of paper twice?

 Draw some angles inside a rectangle.
 What do you notice?
 Can you prove it?

 Semi-regular tessellations combine two or more different regular polygons to fill the plane.
 Can you find all the semi-regular tessellations?

 The graph below is an oblique coordinate system based on 60 degree angles.
 It was drawn on isometric paper.
-What kinds of triangles do
+What kinds of triangles do these points form?

 Creating designs with squares - using the REPEAT command in LOGO.
 This requires some careful thought on angles

 This article gives an wonderful insight into students working on the Arclets problem that first appeared in the Sept 2002 edition of the NRICH website.